Stellantis/stellantis.github.io/webapi/content/webapi-overview_errors.md

 }
 ```

-- `code` is an enhanced HTTP error code (the first 3 digits are HTTP standard error and the 2 last digits are dedicated error code for PSA API).
+- `code` is an enhanced HTTP error code (the first 3 digits are HTTP standard error and the 2 last digits are dedicated error code for Web API).
 - `uuid` is the unique identifier of this message.
 It can be used to get in touch with support and help to understand why this error happened.
 - `message` is a text explaining the nature of the error.
 - `timestamp` is the date and time when the error happened.

 > **Note:** If you encounter any unexpected error do not forget to save the error message.
-Contacting Groupe PSA support with the error message (code, uuid and timestamp), we will be able to investigate on this.
+Contacting Stellantis support with the error message (code, uuid and timestamp), we will be able to investigate on this.

 # RATE LIMIT

-According to your subscription to Groupe PSA API, there are limited amounts of API calls you can send during a period of time:
+According to your subscription to Stellantis API for Citroën, DS, Peugeot, Opel and Vauxhall, they are limited amounts of API calls you can send during a period of time:
 - The **day** limit is a sliding window of 24 hours.
 - The **burst** limit is a maximum of instantaneous requests during an interval of 1 second.